About Us >

 For more information, call 312.503.8533

 We are pleased to invite you to our 13th Annual Heart Failure Holiday SymposiumDecember 1-2, 2017 at Northwestern Memorial Hospital s Conference Center in Chicago.
 Now in its thirteenth year, this symposium is respected as a top tier regional heart failure meeting.
 Critical updates and thoughtful contemporary reviews delivered by national experts in the field, including recognized Northwestern faculty members, have been the hallmark of this program.
 This year we will once again assemble leading cardiologists and cardiac surgeons with expertise in heart failure and cardiac surgery to provide updates on the verylatest scientific, genetic, behavioral and technological advances for managing patients with heart failure.

-Presented by: Presented by: Lisa Beck, MD, University of Rochester
+Presented by: Lisa Beck, MD, University of Rochester

 Speaker: Berdnikovs Lab